 When David asked if there was a Patient Advocate he was informed there was not.
 This is when I entered the picture.
 Knowing that there is required by law for a Patient Advocate to be assigned to each facility I informed him that this was not the truth.
 I explained to him that the position was vacant for nearly 8 months and the position was manned in a rotational order.
 I told him to check at the front administration desk and that the Advocate if he or she was in was across from the administration desk.

-David thanked me and proceeded to go to the desk.
-I waited several more minutes and my name was called and I picked up my medicine.
-My wife and I then proceeded to leave when we came upon David standing next to the advocate's cubby hole area across from the Admin Office.
-I asked him if he was being helped and he informed me that he was waiting for someone to assist him.
+David thanked me & proceeded to go to the desk.
+I waited several minutes & my name was called & I picked up my medicine.
+My wife & I then proceeded to leave when we came upon David standing next to the advocate's cubby hole area across from the Admin Office.
+I asked him if he was being helped & he informed me that he was waiting for someone to assist him.
 Not being in any particular hurry I decided to wait with him.
-As we were standing there talking with David an elderly vet accidentally spilled a large cup of Orange Soda.
+As we were standing there talking with David an elderly vet accidentally spilled a Orange Soda.

 The Means Test is a Financial Chart that shows exactly how much to the dollar a veteran can make without going over a mandated amount to receive free or Co-Pay assistance for medical services and medicine.
 This particular VA employee who David had spoke with informed him that according to an order given her by her supervisor that this information was not to be given out.
 I found this puzzling since that information did not even require a Freedom of Information Request since it was posting in VA Booklets & Manuals and was on the Internet.
 I asked David if he asked her why she was not able to give out the information.
 His answer floored me.
 It seems she was informed by her supervisor that and I quote "Veterans are thieves & are crooked and conniving and that they would use the information to circumvent the paying for services."